Common IT errors and omissions that cause lawsuits

 Protect your IT business with errors and omissions insurance

 Disclaimers and meticulous work can help you reduce the risks of an E&O lawsuit.
-But you still need E&O insurance coverage to protect your company if a third party does sue you for professional negligence.
+But you still need E&O insurance (also known as professional liability insurance) coverage to protect your company if a third party does sue you for professional negligence.

 Additionally, if a client could sue your business for negligence in failing to prevent a data breach or cyberattack, you should also consider cyber liability insurance.
 This policy is often bundled with E&O in a package called tech E&O.